 (5) The Commissioner shall annually designate shortage areas for the State.

+7. Emergency Teacher Certificate

+Function: An emergency teacher certificate is a certificate for a teacher that is used to fill a staffing shortage identified by the Commissioner.
+This certificate can only be issued in a manner that ensures that the holder does not supplant an otherwise qualified and available teacher.

+Eligibility: An applicant for an emergency certificate shall meet one of the following requirements:

+Satisfactorily complete a CHRC in accordance with Section 5.2 of this rule;

+Hold a 4-year post-secondary degree or the equivalent in work or academic experience;

+Is enrolled in an approved educator preparation program; or

+Holds a certification as an Educational Technician III.

+A teacher holding an emergency certificate shall participate in a mentoring program provided by the Department or a school administrative unit.

+Term: An emergency teacher certificate is issued for one year, and no more than three emergency teacher certificates may be issued per applicant.

-7. Clearance
+8. Clearance

 A. Function: All individuals paid to work in a school in positions that do not require certification must be issued a clearance by the Department.
 All individuals paid to work in a Child Development Services site in positions that do not require certification must be issued a clearance by the Department.
 One clearance enables the holder to work in any appropriate position.